-- 36.41.
-A student who misses an examination because of compelling medical or personal reasons may submit a Petition for Special Consideration: Request for Deferred Examination (Form B) to their Faculty/Program Office, normally within five working days of the missed examination. - 27.42.
+- 35.41.
+A student who misses an examination because of compelling medical or personal reasons may submit a Petition for Special Consideration: Request for Deferred Examination (Form B) to the Faculty/Program Office, normally within five working days of the missed examination. - 36-42.
 If the reason is medical, the approved McMaster University Medical Form must be used.
 The student must be seen by a doctor at the earliest possible date, normally on or before the date of the missed exam and the doctor must verify the duration of the illness.
 Relief will not be available for minor illnesses.
-If the reason is non-medical, appropriate documentation with verifiable origin covering the relevant dates must be submitted, normally within five working days. - 38.43.
-In deciding whether or not to grant a petition, the adequacy of the supporting documentation, including the timing in relation to the due date of the missed work and the degree of the student's incapacitation, will be taken into account. - 29.44.
+If the reason is non-medical, appropriate documentation with verifiable origin covering the relevant dates must be submitted, normally within five working days. - 37.43.
+In deciding whether or not to grant a petition, the adequacy of the supporting documentation, including the timing in relation to the due date of the missed work and the degree of the student's incapacitation, will be taken into account. - 38.44.
 It is the student's responsibility to check Mosaic Student Center > Deferred Exam Approvals or with the Faculty/Program Office for a decision on the request for a deferred examination.
-If the deferred examination is granted, the student will be informed officially by means of the notation DEF which will appear against the relevant course on the student's academic record and via Mosaic > Student Center > View My Grades. - 40.45.
+If the deferred examination is granted, the student will be informed officially by means of the notation DEF which will appear against the relevant course on the student's academic record and via Mosaic > Student Center > View My Grades. - 39.45.
 Deferred examinations are written during the next official University deferred examination period.
-Default of the deferred examination will result in a fail for that examination. - 41.46.
+Default of the deferred examination will result in a fail for that examination. - 40.
 Students who have been granted more than one deferred examination may be required by their Faculty/Program Office to reduce their course load during the term in which the deferred examinations are being written.
-The decision on a reduced load will be made and communicated with the decision on the request for deferred examinations. - 42.47.
+The decision on a reduced load will be made and communicated with the decision on the request for deferred examinations. - 41.47.
 At the discretion of the Faculty/Program Office, students who have been granted one or more deferred examinations, may not be allowed to enrol in a subsequent term until all deferred examinations have been completed and the Academic Standing calculated.
-Students will be notified of this decision by their Faculty/Program Office. - 43.
+Students will be notified of this decision by their Faculty/Program Office. - 42.48.
 Students who will be living more than 160 kilometres from Hamilton during the deferred examination period and wish to write their approved deferred examination at an institution other than McMaster must submit a Request to Write Deferred Examination Off-campus Form at least 15 working days prior to the deferred examination period.
-Students are responsible for making arrangements for a presider to conduct the deferred examination at an outside institution and for paying any fees such as invigilation and return courier.
+Students are responsible for making arrangements for a presider to conduct the deferred examination at an outside institution and for paying any fees such as invigilation and return courier. - 49.
+The authority to grant any petitions lies with the Faculty/Program Office and is discretionary.
+It is imperative that students make every effort to meet the originally-scheduled course requirements and it is a student's responsibility to write examinations as scheduled. - 50.
+Decisions made on Petitions for Special Consideration are final.
+In accordance with the Student Appeal Procedures, decisions made on Petitions for Special Consideration cannot be appealed to the